Honda CBR650F 0-60 mph in 3.50 seconds

-With the above in mind how fast does CBR650F accelerate from 0-60 or 0-100 and so on and how much power does it produce?
+With the above in mind, how fast does the Honda CBR650F accelerate from 0-60 or 0-100 and so on and how much power does it produce?

 Honda CBR650F dyno and engine performance

-Do not let that put you off too much as the courtesy of its extra 49 cc it does make up for this with a better spread through the range than the CBR600F and quite a bit more than the CBR600F4i.
+Do not let that put you off too much, because that extra 49 cc does make up for it.

-Peak torque is 44 ft/lb which is met at 8000 rpm at the point the engine comes on cam and gets a move on.
+Peak torque is 44 ft/lb which is met at 8000 rpm.
+This is the point where the engine really wakes up and comes on cam where gets a move on.

 Honda CBR650F in-gear performance